gitpod-io/retired-gatsby-website/src/docs/languages/python.md

 You can also create the Python debug configuration file manually

-To start debugging your Python application in Gitpod, please create a new directory called `.theia/`, and inside add a file called `launch.json`, finally add the following to it:
+To start debugging your Python application in Gitpod, please create a new directory called `.theia/`, and inside add a file called `launch.json`, finally, add the following to it:
 ```json
 {
     "version": "0.2.0",